FB Pixel

 Over time, she assumed more administrative duties and was named Compliance Officer of the Clay-Battelle Health Services Association in 2015.
 She was also part of the team that traveled to Paw Paw, WV, to assist Mountaineer Community Health Center in achieving eligibility for Federally Qualified Health Center status.

 As 2018 came to a close, the Clay-Battelle Health Services Association Board of Directors named Becky as the Chief Executive Officer upon the retirement of former CEO, Janice Morris.
-In the ensuing years, Becky is credited with keeping the doors open and maintaining operations and staffing during the Covid-19 pandemic, as well as continuing both the Clay-Battelle Community Health Centers and the Community Health Center of NE Wetzel County’s recognition by the National Committee for Quality Assurance as Patient-Centered Medical Homes.
+In the ensuing years, Becky is credited with keeping the doors open and maintaining operations and staffing during the Covid-19 pandemic.

 In 2023, Becky was able to realize a long-standing goal of opening a brand new facility to house the Community Health Center of NE Wetzel County.
 With the original facility in Burton being over 100 years old, it was increasingly difficult to maintain compliance with accessibility and privacy standards; the new facility boasts twice the number of exam rooms, is fully handicapped accessible, has separate laboratory and nursing stations, and has ample parking and a dedicated ambulance entrance.